zhaobe/ruby-on-rails/README.md

 ## Creating Layouts
 - added a library/app/views/layouts/standard.html.erb to handle layout
 - then added a line of code in library/app/controllers/book_controller.rb in order to use new standard.html.erb layout
-- TODO: debug the style not in pipeline error...
+- style not in pipeline error solution: stylesheets should be in library/app/assets/stylesheets/style.css

 ## Take Note Of...
 - The library/db/migrate/*_subjects.rb and library/db/migrate/*_books.rb file have drop_table first and then creation of the tables in self.up.
 Should remove the drop_table line of code.